The Rogue Prince (House of the Dragon)

-"The Rogue Prince" is the second episode of the first season of the HBO fantasy drama television series House of the Dragon, named after George R. R. Martin's 2014 novelette.
-The episode first aired on August 28, 2022, and was written by series creator Ryan Condal and directed by Greg Yaitanes.
+"The Rogue Prince" is the second episode of the first season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
+The episode was written by series co-creator Ryan Condal and directed by Greg Yaitanes.
+It first aired on HBO and HBO Max on August 28, 2022.
+The title of the episode is named after George R. R. Martin's 2014 novelette.

-It received generally positive reviews, with critics praising its production design, the performances of Milly Alcock and Matt Smith, and the confrontation between Daemon and Rhaenyra at Dragonstone, though some criticized it for being "talky".
+In the United States, the episode gained a viewership of 10.2 million during its premiere night, surpassing the series premiere and making it the most-viewed episode of the series to date, while on linear television alone, the episode was watched by 2.2 million viewers.
+It received mostly positive reviews, with critics praising its production design, the performances of Milly Alcock and Matt Smith, and the confrontation between Daemon and Rhaenyra at Dragonstone.

 Plot

 On the Stepstones

 Prince-Admiral Craghas Drahar of the Triarchy, an alliance of the Free Cities of Essos, attacks Westerosi ships in the Stepstones regions with his pirate fleet.
 He is known as the Crabfeeder because he nails his enemies to posts on the beach, leaving them to be slowly eaten alive by crabs.

 In King's Landing

 Six months have passed since Rhaenyra's anointing as heir to the Iron Throne.
 Master of Ships Lord Corlys Velaryon demands that the Small Council take action after the Triarchy-backed pirates destroy four Westerosi vessels.
 Viserys refuses, wanting to avoid open warfare with Essos.
 He dismisses Rhaenyra's suggestion to show force against Drahar, and instead relegates her to choosing a new Kingsguard knight.
 Over protests from Otto and newly-appointed Lord Commander Ser Harrold Westerling, she chooses Ser Criston, the only candidate with actual battle experience.

 Lady Alicent continues to secretly console Viserys.
 She eventually advises that he speak with Rhaenyra about Queen Aemma's death and the expectation for a king to remarry.
-Ser Corlys and Rhaenys suggest that Viserys unite their Houses by marrying their twelve-year-old daughter, Lady Laena.
+Corlys and Rhaenys suggest that Viserys unite their Houses by marrying their twelve-year-old daughter, Lady Laena.

 The Small Council learns Daemon, who previously seized Dragonstone, stole the dragon egg that was intended for the late Prince Baelon and has declared his intentions to marry his mistress, Mysaria, who he claims is pregnant, as his second wife.
-Ser Otto persuades Viserys to allow him to confront Daemon.
+Otto persuades Viserys to allow him to confront Daemon.